Codecademy/jquery-expect/readme.md

 ```

 ### class
-Asserts the existence of a class or multiple space seperated classes on each element of a collection.
+Asserts the existence of a class or multiple space separated classes on each element of a collection.

 ```javascript
 $expect('input[type=text]').to.have.class('on field');